Frequently Asked Questions

 2. Q: What are the parking enforcement hours?

-A: Parking is enforced Monday through Thursday from 7am to 8pm; Friday from 7am to 6pm; Saturday and Sunday hours are subject to change.
+A: Parking is enforced Monday through Thursday: 7 a.m. to 8 p.m.; Friday: 7 a.m. to 6 p.m.; Saturday and Sunday hours are subject to change.
 For more detailed information and break and holiday hours click here.

 3. Q: What time is parking free on campus?